openstack/nova/doc/source/gmr.rst

 Extending the GMR
 -----------------

 As mentioned above, additional sections can be added to the GMR for a particular executable.
-For more information, see the inline documentation under :mod:`nova.openstack.common.report`
+For more information, see the inline documentation under :mod:`oslo.reports`